Viewing/visits/try outs by appointment only

 (Serial No. 17511 FON 2044) Excellent condition.
 The A4 was the top of the line A style mandolin for Gibson.
 This one is really clean.
 Original finish with black top and a reddish back and sides, all solid woods with a two piece birch back and sides, spruce top, pearl logo and fleur di lise in the peghead, original hardware including the inlaid Handel tuners, bound top and back, and a bound ebony fingerboard with treble extension.
 Fitted with a new Richie Dotson replica Loar adjustable bridge.
 Frets were just dressed and the mandolin set up by luthier Marty Beeson.
 Nice big woody sound from this mandolin with good bass!
 Neck is straight, neck angle and frets are good.
 No structural repairs and only a few of the usual nicks and dings.
 Excellent for Celtic or old time or jazz or classical.
 Comes with the original hardshell case.....USD $3150

-(Serial No. 32984 FON 3285) Excellent condition.
-The A4 was the top of the line A style mandolin for Gibson in 1917.
-It has the true red sunburst top finish and reddish back and sides, pearl peghead inlay and logo, bound top and back, and a bound ebony fingerboard with treble extension.
-The hardware and finish are original, including the inlaid Handel tuner buttons, which were last used in 1917.
+(Serial No. 32557 FON 3269) Excellent condition.
+The A-4 was the top of the line A style mandolin for Gibson in 1917.
+It has a dark red sunburst top finish and reddish back and sides, pearl peghead inlay and logo, bound top and back, and a bound ebony fingerboard with treble extension.
+The hardware and finish are original but missing the pickguard.
 Nice big woody sound from this mandolin with good bass!
 Neck is straight, neck angle is good and the frets show very little wear.
-No repairs or refinish noted.
+Shows the usual nicks and dings of an instrument used to make music for a hundred years.
 Action is low and playable and it has a good ringing sound.
-Excellent for jazz, Celtic or old-time music.
-Original hardshell case included......USD $3450
+Here is a video clip of this mandolin as played by Nathan Beaumont.
+Excellent for Celtic or old-time music.
+Original hardshell case included. ....USD $2950

 (FON: 539 B 44) Excellent condition.
 Kalamazoo was the budget or student line for Gibson.
 Note that the instruments were made by Gibson in house.
 This mandolin has mahogany back and sides, an Adirondack (red) spruce top, and a flat rosewood fretboard with a 1 1/8 inch nut and a 13 7/8 inch scale.
 The neck is straight and in set, and the frets were just dressed and still have plenty of life left.
 It is top bound only.
 It has a woody and pretty tone with strength through the upper midrange and fat treble string response.
 Rounded V neck profile, 100% original, including finish, frets, nut, tuners, bridge, and tailpiece.
 Here is a link to a video clip of this mandolin as played by Joe Donahue of Wesley Chapel, FL and another link to a video clip by Nathan Beaumont of Brandon.
 Comes with a case......USD $1350